hoisie/web/Readme.md

 ## Overview

 web.go should be familiar to people who've developed websites with higher-level web frameworks like sinatra, pylons, or web.py.
-It is designed to be a lightweight web framework, but also have the convenience of other frameworks.
+It is designed to be a lightweight web framework that doesn't impose too much scaffolding on the code.
 Some features include:

 * routing to url handlers based on regular expressions
 * easy project creation and administration